spilpind/sms-core/README.md

-# pms-core
+# SMS Core
-Core model and logic for Pind Manager System
+Core components and logic for Stick Manager System.